Last Updated on by

 This special breed of dog can cost between 800-1000 USD.
 Always look for a reputable breeder instead of puppy mills where dogs and puppies are often kept in poor conditions.

 For the best results, look at the boxer husky parent to make sure that they are pure breeds or you could end up with all sorts of breeds mixed into your husky boxers.

 You can also adopt from an animal shelter.
 Although there’s less certainty about the breed and where they come from, you’ll be giving an abandoned dog a home.
 There are several legitimate sites where you can adopt a dog or other pet.

 Although there are some important things to consider when adopting or buying a boxer husky mix, such as health problems and considerable commitment to exercising them, I think these things are worth the trouble for a loyal and loving pet.

 The combination of characteristics from huskies and boxers makes for a unique looking dog with a pleasant personality.
 All dogs can have their little quirks but the important thing is to get them into training quickly so you always keep them under control.

-We can’t guarantee which traits your boxer a husky mix will inherit but we can tell you that your dog will be totally unique if you opt for a boxsky.
+We can’t guarantee which traits your boxer and Siberian husky mix will inherit but we can tell you that your dog will be totally unique if you opt for a boxsky.